getnelson/nelson/docs/src/hugo/content/getting-started/architecture.md

   <small><em>Workflow overview</em></small>
 </div>

 There are a range of automated steps at every phase of the build and release pipeline; only the most minimal metadata is needed in the resulting Github Release to conduct a deployment.
-Nelson is agnostic to what language your application is built with or how it is tooled.You are free to integrate however you prefer, but we provide some tools to make doing so easy.
+Nelson is agnostic to what language your application is built with or how it is tooled.
+You are free to integrate however you prefer, but we provide some tools to make doing so easy.
 For more information on CI integration, please see the [section on Deployables](/getting-started/deployables.html).

 # Domain Redundancy